 Until now.
-This month, when I visited Paris again, it was my first sponsored experience in the city.
-Three other ladies, and myself, descended upon the streets with one goal: experience luxury, then share it on Twitter and Instagram.
+This month was my first sponsored experience in the city.
+We descended upon the streets with one goal: experience luxury, then share it online.
 A contest took place during that time, whereby one winner would receive almost the very same trip we embarked on.

 We drove through the sparkling streets of Paris, lit by fresh precipitation and holiday lights, to L’Hotel du Collectionneur.
-The recently renovated Art Deco hotel has a temporary bar on its winter patio where we sipped champagne and indulged in decadent éclairs by pastry creator Christophe Adam, under a clear bubble that made our voices echo quietly and mysteriously amongst the faux fur and crystal candelabras.
+The recently renovated Art Deco hotel has a temporary bar on its winter patio where we sipped champagne and indulged in decadent éclairs by pastry creator Christophe Adam.
+From under a clear bubble, our voices echoed quietly and mysteriously amongst the faux fur and crystal candelabras.

-And then it was time for a Voulez-Vouz Diner evening in Montmartre with a wonderful artist who welcomed us into her home, where the conversation stretched to fill the space between her paintings, jewelry and collection of beautiful oddities.
-She walked us through the near-empty streets of a neighborhood I’ve never known to be quiet and we stood in awe, in the shadow of Sacré Cœur while a sleepy Paris stretched out before us and smoke curled from the occasional chimney.
+Then it was time for a Voulez-Vouz Diner evening in Montmartre.
+We visited the home of an artist who welcomed us with conversation that stretched to fill the space between her paintings, jewelry and collection of oddities.
+She walked us through the near-empty streets of a neighborhood I’ve never known to be quiet.
+We stood in awe, in the shadow of Sacré Cœur, while a sleepy Paris stretched out before us and smoke curled from nearby chimneys.

 The next morning, we made our way to Gare de l’Est where by train we traveled to Champagne.
-Of course, the champagne flowed like water.
-From the limestone cellars of Taittinger, whose depths the Romans first excavated in the 4th century, to the brick-reinforced passageways of Moët & Chandon and then to C Comme wine bar on a narrow street we sipped bubbly, marveled at historical narratives including such famous figures as Napoleon while lusting after bottles we could never hope to afford.
-I loved the carvings on the ancient cellar walls and the surprising way I was seduced by a bubbly liquid that I had arrived in France with no prior preference for.
+There the champagne flowed like water.
+From the limestone cellars of Taittinger, whose depths the Romans first excavated in the 4th century, to the brick-reinforced passageways of Moët & Chandon and then to C Comme wine bar.
+On a narrow street we sipped bubbly, marveled at historical narratives including such famous figures as Napoleon while lusting after bottles we could never hope to afford.
+I loved the carvings on the ancient cellar walls and the surprising way I was seduced by a liquid that I had arrived in France with no prior preference for.

 For lunch we found ourselves at the quirky Café du Palais where more art than might normally be sensible covers the walls and where the house specialty is seafood, which I can’t eat.
 No matter, my light pasta that was drenched in cheese and crispy prosciutto still makes my mouth water to recall.
 I was the one who lucked out.
 It was all enjoyed with even more champagne, a decadent pause before more sightseeing.

-Our knowledgeable guide showed us the best view of Reims Cathedral, which is, surprisingly, the library that is situated across the square from its main entrance — before taking us inside to spill all its secrets.
-I found myself drawn to the Chagall windows, which didn’t disappoint, and to the jewel-like colors in all of the other stained glass.
-It’s not as elaborate as Sainte-Chapelle but it filled my heart with joy nonetheless.
+Our knowledgeable guide showed us the best view of Reims Cathedral.
+It is found at the library, situated across the square from its main entrance. -We then proceeded inside to have the Cathedral spill all its secrets.
+I found myself drawn to the Chagall windows, which didn’t disappoint.
+To the jewel-like colors in all of the other stained glass.
+Reims is not as elaborate as Sainte-Chapelle.
+But it filled my heart with joy nonetheless.

 The next morning we checked out of Hotel le Six and made our way to the Philippe Starck-designed Le Royal Monceau.
-Mike Tyson lounged in the bar, Celine Dion was staying upstairs and I could not tear my eyes away from the incredibly thoughtful way every inch of the hotel was designed.
-I took enough photographs to do an entire post on just this element of the hotel but it was brunch that we arrived to partake in and partake we did.
-More bubbly filled our glasses and Pierre Hermé pastries overflowed from my plate, most notably the Ispahan croissant with fresh raspberries inside, attaching a permanent smile to my face.
+Mike Tyson lounged in the bar, Celine Dion was staying upstairs.
+I could not tear my eyes away from the incredibly thoughtful way every inch of the hotel was designed.
+I took enough photographs to do an entire post on just this element of the hotel but it was brunch that we arrived to partake in.
+And partake we did.
+More bubbly filled our glasses and Pierre Hermé pastries overflowed from my plate.
+Most notable was the Ispahan croissant with fresh raspberries inside.
+It attached a permanent smile to my face.

-The appeal of a nap crossed my mind when we checked into the Hotel Napoleon and I saw my inviting bed yet we had an appointment to shop at Mauboussin’s flagship store on Place Vendôme so dutifully I marveled over jewels, art deco watches and…drank more champagne.
+The appeal of a nap crossed my mind when we checked into the Hotel Napoleon and I saw my inviting bed.
+But we had an appointment to shop at Mauboussin’s flagship store on Place Vendôme.
+So dutifully I marveled over jewels, art deco watches and drank more champagne.

 That evening featured my favorite meal of our trip, at Michelin-starred 114 Faubourg in the richly-appointed Le Bristol hotel.
 Just the starter for our meal, an artichoke soup, was enough to explain the Michelin star to me.
-Yet our host from the hotel, Victoire Drummond, really made the night one to remember forever.
+Our host from the hotel, Victoire Drummond, really made the night one to remember forever.
 She helped fill our evening with good stories, tummy-aching laughter and so many smiles my jaw hurt.
-The nightcap to end all nightcaps, included meeting some of my travel idols who happened to also be in Paris and who actually were guests of Le Bristol.
-(If I am a really really good girl, maybe I can be a guest there someday and not merely a guest at the restaurant!!)
+The nightcap to end all nightcaps included meeting some of my travel idols who happened to also be in Paris and who were actually of Le Bristol.

-An exclusive tour of La Conciergerie and its newest art installation followed and I found my eyes drawn to the soaring heights, my thoughts to how it must have felt for Marie Antoinette to spend the last days of her life imprisoned in the halls my footsteps echoed in.
+An exclusive tour of La Conciergerie and its newest art installation followed the marché.
+I found my eyes drawn to the soaring heights.
+My thoughts consumed by how it must have felt for Marie Antoinette to spend the last days of her life imprisoned in the halls my footsteps echoed in.

-After a quick check in and “costume change,” we found ourselves descending the dimly lit stairs of Buddha Bar into an underground Asian space with soaring ceiling and a giant Buddha overlooking our every move.
-Our moves included boozy beverages in birdcages, plates of rich sushi, and platter after platter with indulgent combinations of vegetables, meat and rice.
-I thought of playing the princess and asking someone to carry me home but as Buddha Bar Hotel was merely around the corner, I thought it wiser to sober up as I crossed a quiet street where carol music piped from speakers high above, imbuing the air with a festive feeling even as my eyelids wanted to close for the night.
-My room, the most luxurious of any I’ve slept in in Paris, welcomed me into its lush folds and I smiled at the orchid next to my bed as I drifted off into sweet sweet dreams.
+After a quick check in and “costume change,” descended the dimly lit stairs of Buddha Bar.
+It’s an underground Asian-themed space with soaring ceilings and a giant Buddha overlooking every move.
+Our moves included boozy beverages in birdcages, plates of rich sushi and indulgent platters of vegetables, meat and rice.
+I thought of playing the princess and asking someone to carry me home.
+But as Buddha Bar Hotel was merely around the corner, I thought it wiser to sober up.
+Crossing a quiet street where carol music piped from speakers high above, imbuing the air with a festive feeling, my eyelids wanted to close for the night.
+My room, the most luxurious of any I’ve slept in in Paris, welcomed me into its lush folds.
+I smiled at the orchid next to my bed as I drifted off into sweet, sweet dreams.

 Being forced to check out of Buddha Bar Hotel was a letdown but our next stop, Galeries Lafayette was far from it.
 The specialty shopping lounge, La Suite, greeted us with one of the best views of Paris I’ve ever experienced and we continued that view from the terrace with a light lunch at Jean-Paul Hévin’s pop up café.
 The chestnut hot chocolate was definitely luxurious but the view was what stunned me most.
 We took a quick peek at their holiday windows and gazed up at the 1912 Neo-byzantine glass dome before some shopping at their well-stocked stationary department, which put a smile on my face.

-Our last hotel greeted us that afternoon, the Art Deco Le Jardin du Marais, before we made our way to Quai Branly for a completely private tour of their newest exhibit and their permanent collection.
+Our last hotel greeted us that afternoon.
+It was the Art Deco Le Jardin du Marais.
+We then made our way to Quai Branly for a completely private tour of their newest exhibit and their permanent collection.
 It is a museum unlike any other I’ve been to.
-From the intricate but modern exterior to the unusual theme of the interior artifacts — it was quite an experience, capped by a very stimulating discussion with the President of the museum, Stephane Martin.
-I could have talked with him for hours.
-Still, a reservation at their rooftop restaurant, Les Ombres was calling and I had already discovered that La Tour Eiffel was so close it seemed possible to reach out and touch it.
-I couldn’t wait to see the way it would glitter at night, the perfect backdrop to our evening meal.Somewhere in that prolonged, magical moment at Les Ombres, I thought of Jamie Beck and all her brilliant images from Paris.
+From the intricate but modern exterior to the unusual theme of the interior artifacts, it was quite an experience.
+That was capped by a very stimulating discussion with the President of the museum, Stephane Martin.
+Still, a reservation at their rooftop restaurant, Les Ombres was calling.
+I had already discovered that La Tour Eiffel was so close, it seemed possible to reach out and touch it.
+I couldn’t wait to see the way it would glitter at night.
+A perfect backdrop to our evening meal.Somewhere in that prolonged, magical moment at Les Ombres, I thought of Jamie Beck and all her brilliant images from Paris.
 I fall for the city even more every time she visits because she captures it in that way which cannot be ignored.
-That way which is all seduction and promises.
-The way that calls to my heart.
+A way which is all seduction and promises.
+A call to my Francophile heart.

 An evening stroll nearer the tower completed our last full day in the City of Light and I felt my heart constrict at the thought of leaving.

 Before we had to board our plane, we learned more about the Marais during an adventure with Discover Walks Paris that I enjoyed most especially because of our charming and very knowledgeable hosts.
-Then we enjoyed lunch at Merci where we also shopped until my heart finished constricting into tight knots of sadness and happiness dueling for supremacy.
+Then we enjoyed lunch at Merci.
+Afterward shopping until my heart constricted into tight knots of sadness and happiness, dueling for supremacy.